Project Planning

 - Configure merchandising rules within the HawkSearch dashboard

-- Build front end solution for the search bar, search results, recommendations and/or landing page experiences (typically starting in a development or testing environment) leveraging the HawkSearch API, SDK or Rapid UI framework
+- Build front end solution for the search bar, search results, recommendations and/or landing page experiences (typically starting in a development or testing environment) leveraging the HawkSearch API or Rapid UI framework

 - QA test entire process in a development/testing experience